You may want to read:

 Disciplers – Good disciplers have good micro-rhythms.
 They get the gospel.
 Rather than imposing their will on the other person, they read the person they want to help.
 They weep with those who weep and rejoice with those who rejoice (Romans 12:15).
 Their personality is always other-centered.

 Parents – This concept is something parents need to learn.
 When a child makes a mistake, and you yell at your child, you “accelerate the child’s soul” to fear you.
-But if you bring a calming voice to your child, you will put him at ease, which will open the door to address the problem rather than making things more complicated by your lack of other-centered selflessness.
+But if you bring a calming voice to your child, you will put him at ease, which will open the door to addressing the problem rather than making things more complicated by your lack of other-centered selflessness.

 Marriage – Husbands and wives need to learn this as well.
 If a husband is harsh to his wife or if a wife is unkind to her husband, those reactions will cause an adversarial chain reaction, or what the social psychologist said in the Gladwell book: your “micro-rhythms” will tempt the other person to respond accordingly.
 Or run from you.